-Is a child’s character the key to his or her success?
+Is a child’s character the key to their success?

 Drawing on research from neuroscience, economics, and psychology, Tough makes the case that character traits such as grit, curiosity, conscientiousness, and optimism are more vital to success than IQ.
 What’s more, he suggests that these traits can be taught to children not only by their parents but by their teachers, coaches, and other mentors.